'He changed the course of history' Barack Obama

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.

+Paperback.
 Zustand: Very Good.
-Most items will be dispatched the same or the next working day.
-A copy that has been read, but is in excellent condition.
+The book has been read, but is in excellent condition.
 Pages are intact and not marred by notes or highlighting.
 The spine remains undamaged.
-Bestandsnummer des Verkäufers rev7210579688
+Bestandsnummer des Verkäufers GOR009406831

 Anzahl: 1 verfügbar